 When present, commonly observed symptoms include chronic leg muscle weakness affecting gait, spasticity, or muscle stiffness, and bowel and bladder dysfunction.
 Adrenal gland malfunction is usually rare, affecting only about 1 percent of female ALD carriers.

-Similarly, a study published in Case Reports in Neurological Medicine described the case of a 35-year-old woman who was identified as an ALD carrier as part of a family genetic screening when her brother was diagnosed with the condition.
-Although family history helped in her diagnosis, her initial symptoms were vague.
+Similarly, a study published in the journal Case Reports in Neurological Medicine described the case of a 35-year-old woman who was identified as an ALD carrier as part of a family genetic screening when her brother was diagnosed with the condition.
+Although family history helped in her diagnosis, her initial symptoms were mild.
 She reported balance issues, knee pain, heaviness in her hands and feet, and problems in normal activities such as running, jumping, or climbing stairs.
 However, muscle strength was normal, and no gait disorders were seen.
 Her brain MRI did not reveal any abnormalities either.
 Seven years after her genetic testing, her blood VLCFA levels were elevated, which was attributed to her ALD carrier status, but no adrenal insufficiency was reported.

 Some studies describe clinical symptom variability that ranges from no symptoms or slow-progressing muscle spasticity to aggressive neurological impact, highlighting the need for further in-depth investigations.